fimbullinter/wotan/packages/mimir/docs/parameter-properties.md

       mode: never
 ```

-:thumbsdown: Examples of incorrect code with this option enabled
+:thumbsdown: Examples of incorrect code with this mode

 ```ts
 class C {